opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

-# Proposal H - compatibility artifact in flat format
+# Proposal H - compatibilities in flat format

-The purpose of the compatibility artifact is to describe compatibility requirements for container images to run on a host.
+The purpose of the proposal is to describe compatibility requirements for container images to run on a host.

 This proposal is based on proposal A, B, C, D, E, F and G with new ideas; some description is kept unchanged and borrowed from these original proposals.